Grosvenor Hall (estate)

-Ashford Police Training Centre (PTC) was the main training centre for police recruits from forces in the south east of England from 1973 to its closure in 2006.
-It was also known as Grosvenor Hall after the nineteenth-century building at the heart of the centre in Kennington, Ashford, Kent.

-History
+Grosvenor Hall is an estate in Kennington, Ashford, Kent.
+At first a sanitorium, it was repurposed as a training site for police recruits and called the Ashford Police Training Centre between 1973 and 2006.
+It is now a youth educational and adventure centre.

+Early years

 Grosvenor Hall was originally called Bockhanger Hall and built in 1875 by James S. Burra (1838–1911), an Ashford banker.
-Burra was a keen arborist and the Hall was surrounded a collection of trees (many of which were destroyed in the storm of 1987).
-In 1913 the Hall and estate were purchased by Percy H. Jones who converted it into a tuberculosis sanatorium.
-He transferred patients from a sanatorium called Grosvenor House in Sandgate, Kent and renamed Bockhanger Hall to Grosvenor Hall.
-During its time as a sanatorium a notable patient was Simone Weil, the poet and philosopher, who died there on 24 August 1943.
+Burra was a keen arborist and the Hall was surrounded by a collection of trees (many of which were destroyed in the storm of 1987).
+In 1913 the Hall and estate were purchased by Percy H. Jones, who converted it into a tuberculosis sanatorium.
+He transferred patients from a sanatorium called Grosvenor House in Sandgate, Kent, and renamed Bockhanger Hall to Grosvenor Hall.
+During its time as a sanatorium a notable patient was the poet and philosopher Simone Weil, who died there on 24 August 1943.

 Advances in antibiotics following the Second World War gradually made tuberculosis sanatoriums obsolete.
-Grosvenor Hall closed as such in 1955, became a private clinic from 1956 to 1958 and then a conference centre until 1961 when it was bought by the Metropolitan Police for use as a cadet training school.
+Grosvenor Hall closed as such in 1955, became a private clinic from 1956 to 1958 and then a conference centre.

+Police training centre

+In 1961 Grosvenor Hall was bought by the Metropolitan Police for use as a cadet training school.
 New classrooms and dormitory blocks were constructed in the estate.
-During this period Metropolitan Police cadet training was split between Hendon and Ashford but in 1972 was moved completely to Hendon.
+During this period Metropolitan Police cadet training was split between Hendon and Ashford, but in 1972 was moved completely to Hendon.

 The Grosvenor Hall estate was bought by the Home Office for use as a regional training centre on 1 January 1973 and was officially opened by Mark Carlisle, the Secretary of State for the Home Office on 6 July 1973.
 Staff, including the first commandant, were moved from a training centre at Nutfield in Surrey which was closed down.
-To begin with Ashford was used for continuation courses (see below) the initial training being provided at Sandgate in Kent and Eynsham Hall near Oxford.
+To begin with Ashford was used for continuation courses (see below), the initial training being provided at Sandgate in Kent and Eynsham Hall near Oxford.
 However Sandgate closed in 1975 and Eynsham Hall closed on 22 May 1981 consolidating all probationer training for the south east region at Ashford.